 Law Office of Attorney Robert H. Prince Services

-By filing for Chapter 7 bankruptcy in New Hampshire, Massachusetts, or Maine, you can essentially wipe out many of your debts and begin anew.
+By filing for Chapter 7 bankruptcy in New Hampshire or Massachusetts, you can essentially wipe out many of your debts and begin anew.
 In short, when you file for Chapter 7 bankruptcy, a bankruptcy trustee gathers and sells non-exempt assets.
 The proceeds from the sales are used to pay creditors (with a commission paid to the trustee).

 Are You Eligible For Chapter 7 Bankruptcy